Skip to content

 The final section evaluates how to control overfitting and maximize the utilization of hardware resources during the training loop.

-🛡️ Dropout Effectiveness by Size ⏳ Gradient Accumulation Penalty
+Dropout Effectiveness by Model Size Gradient Accumulation Overhead

 Dropout vs Capacity Grad Accum Speed